AtulanZaman/terragrunt-project-factory-gcp/README.md

 ## How to run
+*Steps 2 to 5 can be skipped if you ran the setup scripts*

 1. [Install Terragrunt](https://terragrunt.gruntwork.io/docs/getting-started/install/)
 1. Create [folders](https://cloud.google.com/resource-manager/docs/creating-managing-folders#creating-folders) in your organization; similar to `team1`, `team2` as shown in sample.
 1. Create project files in data \<category\>  projects similar to `*.yaml.sample` files provided to project specific configurations.
 1. Create defaults.yaml file for each category similar to `defaults.yaml.sample` file provided for common configurations.
 1. Create root.yaml file similar to `root.yaml.sample` for remote backend configurations.